top of page

 • 3 min read

-In most cases, some key information was never recorded, or the team has to go back to their scale-up partner weeks later, only to discover the data is missing, incomplete, or simply no longer available.
+Despite this, very few startups I work with can immediately share all the relevant data from their pilot trial once it’s completed.
+In most cases, some key information was never recorded.
+Sometimes, the team has to go back to their scale-up partner weeks later, only to discover that the data is missing, incomplete, or simply no longer available.

 Why Pilot Trial Data Is Often Incomplete

-This problem is rarely due to lack of effort or competence.
+This problem is rarely due to a lack of effort or competence.
+Bioprocess pilot trials are intense.
+Teams are focused on:

-• getting the fermentation to run
+• Getting the fermentation to run

-• avoiding contamination
+• Avoiding contamination

-• hitting basic performance targets
+• Hitting basic performance targets

-• staying within time and budget
+• Staying within time and budget

 Why This Matters for Scale-Up Decisions